LinfeiFu/REACTWorkshops/README.md

 # React Workshops 🚀

 Welcome to my React Workshops Showcase!
-This repository includes four mini-projects that focus on core React concepts, implemented as part of a learning journey through different workshops.
+This repository includes three mini-projects that focus on core React concepts, implemented as part of a learning journey through different workshops.

 ---